mfbeuq/becker_etal_spatiotemporal/README.md

 # becker_etal_spatiotemporal

-The analytical scripts for the paper "Spatio-temporal"
+The analytical R-scripts for the paper "Spatio-temporal"

+Each folder contains the R-scripts for the specified trial as well as the necessary data and functions to perform the scripts.